thhdragon/ff5m/docs/FAQ.md

 If you're having trouble, try pressing the console button using a stylus or a thin object.
 This may resolve the issue.

 ---

+### Why Does the Printer Boot in Failsafe Mode but Still Show Feather?

+Failsafe mode is designed to completely skip all mod code execution during boot.
+Its sole purpose is to prevent you from being left with a bricked printer in case of a mod failure.

+If you only want to skip the mod, use [Dual Boot](/docs/DUAL_BOOT.md) instead.
+It will gracefully skip the mod, leaving you with a fully functional stock system.

+---